 If you are not an experienced bush hiker, then you need an idea of what to expect when hiking Kilimanjaro.

-HIKING KILIMANJARO – RONGAI NORTH EASTERN ROUTE
+Climbing Kilimanjaro – RONGAI ROUTE

 The Rongai Route is a drier but less scenic route, however, it has great views of Kili, especially from the toilets.
 Here’s our Kilimanjaro climbing itinerary along the Rongai route.

-The route starts at Nalemaru Gate (1950m) and the toilet here sets the standard for the hike.
+The Rongai route starts at Nalemaru Gate (1950m) and the toilet here sets the standard for the hike.

 This is an easy day with warm temperatures and a day of slow gentle walking through green farmland and rainforest.

-The evening camp site is surrounded by trees and high shrubs with a clear starry sky.
+The evening campsite is surrounded by trees and high shrubs with a clear starry sky.

 The Simba Camp bush toilet is a relatively clean wooden hut.